Man who set himself on fire outside Trump trial dies of injuries, police say

 Authorities said they were also reviewing the security protocols, including whether to restrict access to the park.
 The side street where Trump enters and leaves the building is off limits.

-“We may have to shut this area down,” New York City Police Department Deputy Commissioner Kaz Daughtry said at a news conference outside the courthouse, adding that officials would discuss the security plan soon.
+“We may have to shut this area down,” New York City Police Department Deputy Commissioner Kaz Daughtry said at a news conference outside the courthouse Friday, adding that officials would discuss the security plan soon.